 However, you and your spouse may also want to avoid a difficult divorce.
 Perhaps you’re trying to part on good terms with one another, and you don’t want to fight one another, even if you don’t have a full agreement prepared.
-In these cases, you may seek out mediation.
+In these cases, you may seek out family law mediation in Milwaukee.

 During mediation, you and your spouse will contact a lawyer to mediate any possible disputes and help the two of you come to an agreement.
 That means you’ll compromise and make decisions that can leave you both feeling satisfied and as though your concerns were heard.

-Whether you choose mediation or litigation, one of the first things on your mind may be your children, if any are involved.
-You’ll need to decide where your children will live and who they will live with before the divorce is finalized.
+Whether you choose family law mediation or litigation, one of the first things on your mind may be your children, if any are involved.
+You’ll need to decide where your children will live and who they will live with before the divorce is finalized, whether that’s in Milwaukee or somewhere else.
 Typically, you’ll need to even make a temporary order for your child’s custody during the divorce process.

 There are two major types of custody situations: sole and joint custody.
 When a parent has sole custody of a child, that parent has physical custody of the child, in that the child lives only with that parent.
 While the parents may share legal custody, which includes access to the child’s school and medical records, sole custody means that the child lives with only one parent.

 Joint custody gives custody to both parents, which will be shared based on an agreed-upon time schedule.
 For example, you may be seeking joint custody, but your spouse lives closer to the child’s school than you do.
 If agreed on, you might have custody on the weekends, but your spouse will have custody during the school week.